GSA/data.gov/README.md

 Refer to [kitchen](https://kitchen.ci/) commands for more information.

+### Editing Vault secrets

+If you have the Ansible Vault key (`~/ansible-secret.txt`), you can review and edit secrets with `ansible-vault`.

+Review secrets in a vault.

+    $ ansible-vault view ansible/inventories/staging/group_vars/all/vault.yml

+Edit secrets in a vault.

+    $ ansible-vault edit ansible/inventories/staging/group_vars/all/vault.yml

+You can configure git to automatically decrypt Vault files for reviewing diffs.

+    $ git config --global diff.ansible-vault.textconv "ansible-vault view"

 ## Troubleshooting

 The CIS hardening benchmark sets a `027` umask, which means by default files are